onnonuro/hifuku/README.md

    ```

-## Tutorial in Google Colab
+## Tutorial with Google Colab
-Google Colab is the simplest way to utilize Hifuku with GPU support.
-It is particularly useful for those unfamiliar with coding or lacking a local Python environment.
+Google Colab is the easiest way to try out Hifuku with GPU support,  especially  for clinicians and pathologists who are unfamiliar with programming or do not have a local Python environment.

 To get started:

-      *You need a google account and sign in to Google colab.

 1. **Download tutoial.ipynb**: Download [tutoial.ipynb](https://github.com/onnonuro/hifuku/blob/main/tutorial.ipynb).

 2. **Upload tutoial.ipynb to your Google Drive**: Upload the file to your [Google Drive](https://www.google.com/drive/).